 Unless you subcontract your deliveries, calculating the cost of distribution is not an exact science!
 What we need to know is:

-If I build my business plan around having 8 customers within 3 months in a 5 mile radius.
-As I specialise in supplying local businesses I’ll be expecting orders of between 5 and 15 loaves a day – so an average of 8.
-I won’t start off with this many customers which will make me less profitable but once I reach 8 I aim to be in the black.
+If I build my business plan around having 8 customers within 3 months in a 5-mile radius.
+As I specialise in supplying local businesses, I’ll be expecting orders of between 5 and 15 loaves a day – so an average of 8.
+I won’t start off with this many customers, which will make me less profitable, but once I reach 8, I aim to be in the black.

 It’s going to take 1:20 to make my journey in the morning.
-If I allow 5 minutes per customer to load and drop off this brings it up to 2 hours for my 8 customers.
+If I allow 5 minutes per customer to load and drop off, this brings it up to 2 hours for my 8 customers.

 Use a route planner to plot 8 potential clients in your area and measure the hypothetical route.
-In this case my route will be 10 miles each day.
+In this case, my route will be 10 miles each day.

-In the UK, the mileage rate is currently 45p, in the US it is 58c.
+In the UK, the mileage rate is currently 45p.
+In the US, it is 58c.

-For the drivers cost.
+For the driver’s cost.

-Driver cost: 12 * 2 = 24
+Drivers rate @ £12 per hour Time spent delivering: 2 hours Driver cost: 12 * 2 = 24

 And to calculate the mileage expense.

-Mileage: 0.45 * 10 = 4.50
+Mileage expense: 45p per mile Daily mileage: 10 miles Mileage: 0.45 * 10 = 4.50

 Adding them together.